 Looking at the issues and practicalities involved in ensuring that your research meets the highest ethical standards.
 This session is highly interactive and includes discussion of ethical situations that could come up in the course of a research career, with advice from a panel of scientists.

-This course is mandatory for research degrees students and is recommended to other research staff.
+This course is mandatory for all students and research staff